History Of Hemp In The US

 - 1942: USDA initiates the “Hemp for Victory” program – this leads to more than 150,000 acres of hemp production

-- 1957: The last commercial hemp fields in the US were planted in Wisconsin
+- 1957: Farmers plant the last commercial hemp fields in the U.S. in Wisconsin

-- 1970: the Controlled Substances Act classified hemp as an illegal Schedule I drug, which imposed strict regulations on the cultivation of industrial hemp as well as marijuana
+- 1970: The Controlled Substances Act classified hemp as an illegal Schedule I drug.
+Strict regulations imposed on the cultivation of industrial hemp as well as marijuana

 - 1998: The U.S. begins to import food-grade hemp seed and oil.